Possible reasons notifications can be delayed or not shown quickly.

 When looking at a notification in your Message Reports you can see how fast OneSignal sent the push when viewing the notification directly.

-In the above case, we sent the push to the Google or Apple servers in 0.33 seconds.
+In the above case, we sent the push to the Google and/or Apple servers in 0.33 seconds.

 If the device receiving the push does not get it right away, it could be an issue with the FCM, APNS servers (rare) or the device had unstable internet causing a delay (common).